dwayneyuen/blood-on-the-clocktower/README.md

-# blood-on-the-clocktower
+# goldrush
-Discord bot for playing Blood on the Clocktower
+Discord bot for playing the chat game Goldrush, originally by Celios